-The Book Tree: A Christian Reference for Children’s Literature
+The Book Tree: A Christian Reference for Children’s Literature by Elizabeth McCallum & Jane Scott is a favorite book about books.

 In recommending books that the authors “have especially enjoyed,” your favorites might be missing, but you’ll have an interesting place to start in your search for great literature.
 The authors primarily avoid abridged works, selecting works that are well-written, reader-friendly (no formal guidance necessary to understand the work), follow high ethical standards, have visual appeal and are accessible.